SDTC-CPMed/DigiTwin_framework/README.md

 README
 ================

-Below scripts works using R 3.4, R 4.0 and python 3.7.4.

-Note that the R scripts are not developed to be executed from command line.
-We recommend using RStudio for running these scripts.
+Note that the scripts are developed based on project specific questions.
-Modifications to these codes may be needed, to set input file directories, sample names, and other project specific information.
+To adapt them towards your own data and questions, some modifications may be needed, in which case we recommend RStudio.

 # scRNA-seq analysis for construction of multicellular network models (MNM) and prioritization of upstream regulatory (UR) genes